 When you retire and begin receiving retirement benefits, your intention should be to permanently retire from employment with the state or participating governmental employer.
 Under no circumstances should your decision to retire be conditioned upon an offer of reemployment, and in fact, no offers of reemployment should be discussed by you and your employer prior to your retirement.
-Such a pre-existing reemployment agreement would signify that there was no intention on your part to retire.
+Such a preexisting reemployment agreement would signify that there was no intention on your part to retire.

-For a minimum of 45 days after your retirement date, you may not be reemployed on a permanent, temporary, or contractual basis by the State.
-You also may not be reemployed within 45 days after your retirement by any governmental employer that formerly participated in (but withdrew from) the SRPS, and which employed you during its period of SRPS participation.
+For a minimum of 45 days after your retirement date, you may not be reemployed on a permanent, temporary, or contractual basis by the State or any other employer who participates within the SPRS.